 How Google “does”

 How Google “does” open source, showcase a number of its documents about how it does open source internally.
-Google is showcasing policies and procedures that has been developed from many years of experience and lessons learned along the way.
+Google is showcasing policies and procedures that have been developed from many years of experience and lessons learned along the way.

 Google’s new site, is a great resource to get an understanding of Google’s approach to open source, you need to be cautious, Google’s approach may not be right for everyone.
 You can do open source in many different ways, the Google documents should not be read as ‘how-to’ guide.

-What does Google’s documents explain
+What do Google’s documents explain

-It companies has not always been eager to be transparent on how they do things, I think this is a great initiative, and the Google documents are worth a closer look, especially for other companies that want to release some of their internal code as open source.
+It companies have not always been eager to be transparent on how they do things, I think this is a great initiative, and the Google documents are worth a closer look, especially for other companies that want to release some of their internal code as open source.